 The fund strives to keep deviations from the index as low as possible.
-The index will be replicated through optimized physical replication, which means that the fund invests directly in most of the equities included in the index.
+The index will be replicated through physical replication.
+The method selected for replication means that the fund will invest directly in those equities included in the index.
 Management fees, customer flows, index rebalancing and company events result in fees and transaction costs for the fund.
 However, these costs are not charged to the index.
 The above factors result in fewer deviations from the index.

 The activity level in a fund is calculated through the use of the tracking error measurement.
 Tracking error is defined as the volatility in the difference between the fund's returns and the returns of the benchmark index.
 Tracking error is calculated according to industry standards, is based on the monthly data and reflects the past 24 months.
 A higher deviation in returns from the benchmark index gives a higher tracking error.
 The level of the tracking error differs between different types of funds (actively-managed funds, index funds, etc.) and fund categories (e.g., equities or fixed income), given that the risk levels of the underlying markets differ from each other.
 The selection of the benchmark index is of importance for the level of the tracking error.
 In the selection of an index our ambition has been to obtain an index that is as relevant as possible in relation to the fund's long-term investment focus.
-We have therefore selected a benchmark index that is sustainability-oriented and thus more concentrated/"narrower" than the "broader", non-exclusive index.
+We have therefore selected a benchmark index that is sustainability-oriented and thus more concentrated/"narrower" than the "broader" benchmark indexes more prevalent in the sector.
+A broader benchmark index often means that the tracking error in the fund will be higher relative to the more concentrated